CJEO has collected the following sources of practical guidance for judges using social media and the internet.

 The second article covers restrictions on judges’ off-bench social media conduct, including commenting on legal and non-legal issues, providing legal advice, disclosing non-public information, charitable or political activities, and campaign conduct.
 The article also cites relevant codes of judicial ethics, judicial ethics advisory opinions, and relevant case law.

-NCSC periodically updates its comprehensive two-part article regarding social media and judicial ethics, which was published in 2017.
+This is NCSC’s most recent update to its comprehensive two-part article regarding social media and judicial ethics, which was published in 2017.
 The updates include summaries of recent public decisions and private discipline imposed against judges for misconduct relating to the use of technology or social media.
 The updates also include citations to judicial ethics advisory opinions, case law, and disciplinary decisions nationwide.